Vyral/anne-stewart-blog/_posts/2018-03-05-what-happens-during-a-home-inspection.md

 {% include pullquote.html %}

-Most of the things that show up on an inspection report are solvable.** If there are specific issues that the buyer is worried about, we will bring in an expert to give us a better estimate.** For example, if there was an issue with the roof, we would bring a roofing expert in to give a more thorough analysis.&nbsp;
+Most of the things that show up on an inspection report are solvable.&nbsp;** If there are specific issues that the buyer is worried about, we will bring in an expert to give us a better estimate**.
+For example, if there was an issue with the roof, we would bring a roofing expert in to give a more thorough analysis.&nbsp;

 After the inspections are completed and the buyer has had a chance to review the report, they have a decision to make.
 They could ask you to make some repairs, they could ask for a credit in the sale price to make them on their own, they could walk away from the deal, or they could proceed without asking for anything.